Back to blog

 Anonymous tracking in Piwik PRO

-Let’s look at a specific case:
+Let’s consider a specific scenario:

 A visitor enters a tracked website from Google organic search and doesn’t give consent.
-They visit a page with an article and read it, view a banner with the promo code for subscribing to a newsletter, then subscribe to the newsletter.
+They visit a page with an article and read it, view a banner with the promo code for subscribing to a newsletter, and then subscribe to the newsletter.
 After a few hours, they enter the website once more, view a product list, and make a purchase.

 Here is what this visitor’s actions will look like for each type of anonymous tracking.